Azure/azure-powershell/src/Aks/Aks/help/Get-AzAksNodePool.md

 ```

 ### -Id
-Id of a managed Kubernetes cluster
+Id of an node pool in managed Kubernetes cluster

 ```yaml
 Type: System.String